Nearly 39 Million Have Sought US Jobless Aid Since Virus Hit

 Data from Apple’s mapping service shows that more Americans are driving and searching for directions.
 Restaurant reservations have risen modestly in states that have been open longer, according to the app OpenTable, although they remain far below pre-virus levels.

 In most industries, employees are working more hours than in mid-April, the peak of the virus-related shutdowns nationwide.
-Data from Kronos, a software company that tracks 3 million hourly workers, shows that shifts worked at its 3,000 client companies are up 16% since the week that ended April 12.
-Still, the shifts are still down a sizable 25% from pre-virus levels.
+Data from Kronos, a workforce management software company that tracks 3 million hourly workers, shows that shifts worked at its 30,000 client companies are up 16% since the week that ended April 12.
+The shifts are still down a sizable 25% from pre-virus levels.

 Even in states that have been reopened the longest, like Georgia, not enough shoppers are visiting stores and restaurants to support significant rehiring, said David Gilbertson, an executive at Kronos.